Anne-alysis/GameOfThronesLeague/README.md

 # GameOfThronesLeague

 Python version of https://github.com/Anne-alysis/GameOfThronesLeagueSpark.
-The code structure of the Spark version is preferable, and I plan to update the Python version to be more maintainable in line with the Spark structure.
+The code structure of the Spark version is preferable.
+I am in the process of updating the Python repo's structure, but it is still a work in progress.
+See `reorg` branch for latest changes.

 # Introduction